In brief 20 min read

 - digital platforms are distinguishable from other industry sectors such as banking because they are provided for free and offer less incentive to switch – especially while they continue to hold substantial market power (eg a Facebook user is unlikely to move to a rival platform if all their contacts remain on Facebook, but the same is not necessarily true in other markets like banking).

 As a consequence, the ACCC declined to make any concrete recommendations in the Final Report in relation to data portability for digital platforms.
-Rather, the ACCC suggested that the potential application of the Consumer Data Right regime to digital platforms will be considered by the ACCC in the ordinary course as it weighs new sectors to which this framework should apply in the future (for more on the CDR framework, see our landing page here).
+Rather, the ACCC suggested that the potential application of the Consumer Data Right regime to digital platforms will be considered by the ACCC in the ordinary course as it weighs new sectors to which this framework should apply in the future.

 The ACCC also acknowledged some stakeholder concerns that the recommended uplifts to the Privacy Act may contain differences to the privacy and information security protections outlined as part of the CDR framework, and could therefore result in conflicting levels of privacy protection for consumers.
 In response, the ACCC noted the Inquiry's recommendations are 'forward-looking proposals' to strengthen Australia's overarching privacy regulation; while the CDR operates within the existing legislative framework to deal with certain types of data and means of accessing that data in specific industry sectors.
 On that basis, the CDR privacy protections should be viewed as extra protections applicable only to CDR data (as that term is defined under the CDR framework).
 For more on the intersection of the Privacy Act and the CDR's privacy safeguards, see our analysis here.